anthonylangsworth/OrderBot/doc/Development.md

     5. Run `deploy/tables.sql` as sa to create the table structure.
 3. Create the application container:
     1. Download a base image for the application using `docker pull mcr.microsoft.com/dotnet/runtime:6.0`.
-    2. Create a file called `.env` in `src/OrderBot`.
+    2. Create a `.env` file in `src/OrderBot`.
 Create four entries inside it:
         1. `ConnectionStrings__OrderBot`, containing the SQL server connection string.
         2. `Discord__ApiKey`, containing the Discord Bot's API key.
         3. `LogAnalytics__WorkspaceId`, containing an Azure LogAnalytics workspace ID.